Fatih20/Kantin-Kejujuran/README.md

 # Honest Canteen

-A place where everybody can sell anything for however much and pay how ever much.
+A place where everybody can sell and buy anything for however much.

 ## Run the Client Locally